crytic/building-secure-contracts/program-analysis/echidna/advanced/state-network-forking.md

 ```

 Echidna will query contract code or storage slots as needed from the provided RPC node.
 You can press the key `f` key to see which contracts/slots are fetched.

+Please note that only the state specified in the `ECHIDNA_RPC_BLOCK` will be fetched.
+If Echidna increases the block number, it is all just simulated locally but its state is still loaded from the initially set RPC block.

 ## Corpus and RPC cache